Country of Origin Labeling (COOL): An Overview

 The requirements for listing the country of origin for beef and pork products were specifically outlined in the COOL law.
 The requirements have since been altered and repealed through the evolution of the proposed regulations and litigation with the WTO.
 The original regulations provided that if the product had not undergone a substantial transformation in the United States, its country of origin was the country declared to the U.S. Customs and Border Protection.
 7 C.F.R. § 60.200(f).
 However, if the product underwent a substantial transformation in the United States, the product must have been labeled as “product from [the country it was imported from] and processed in the U.S.” or “Product of Country X and the United States.”
 7 C.F.R. § 60.200(g)(2).
 If commodities were sold together, with only a part of a commodity undergoing a substantial transformation in the United States, all the countries of origin had to be disclosed.
 7 C.F.R. § 60.200(h).
 Similarly, commodities that had different countries of origin and/or methods of production could still be sold together, so long as all the countries and methods were listed, pursuant to 7 C.F.R. § 60.300(d).

-Both the United States and Canada appealed portions of the WTO Panel ruling in March of 2012.
-The WTO Appellate Body issued a ruling in June of 2012, which upheld the panel’s earlier ruling as to the preferential treatment of beef and pork violations, but reversed the findings related to fulfilling legitimate informational objectives.
-The Appellate Body further agreed that the recordkeeping and verification requirements under COOL created a detrimental impact on imported livestock because the law incentivized producers to use exclusively domestic livestock.
-Following the Appellate ruling the United States was given until May 23, 2013 (a date that was deemed a reasonable amount of time by the WTO) to rework the regulations to conform to WTO directives.
-The United States complied and on May 23, 2013 issued an amended COOL requirement concerning meat and fish commodities.
+Both the United States and Canada appealed portions of the WTO Panel ruling in March 2012.
+The WTO Appellate Body issued a ruling in June 2012, which upheld the panel’s earlier ruling as to the preferential treatment of beef and pork violations, but reversed the findings related to fulfilling legitimate informational objectives.
+The Appellate Body further agreed that the recordkeeping and verification requirements under COOL created a detrimental impact on imported livestock because the law incentivized domestic livestock.
+Following the Appellate ruling, the United States was given until May 23, 2013 (a date that was deemed a reasonable amount of time by the WTO) to rework the regulations to conform to WTO directives.
+The United States complied and, on May 23, 2013, issued an amended COOL requirement concerning meat and fish commodities.
 Regulations for meat, fish, and shellfish (7 CFR part 65) amended the definition of “retailer” to include any person subject as a licensed retailer under the Perishable Agricultural Commodities Act (PACA) (7 U.S.C.
 499(a)(b)).

-The amended COOL requirements required processors of meat to be more specific, and to include information about their production steps.
+The amended COOL required meat processors to be more specific and to include information about production steps.
 7 C.F.R. § 65.300(e).
 For example, labels for animals born, raised, and slaughtered exclusively in the United States would read, “Born, Raised, and Slaughtered in the United States.”
 Other labels might read, “Born and Raised in Canada, Slaughtered in the United States” or “Born in Mexico, Raised and Slaughtered in the United States.”
 At the time the amendments became effective, processors were given a six-month compliance window.

-Throughout the WTO challenges, several bills were presented in the House and Senate that aimed to repeal the COOL requirements, but none were successfully passed into law.
+Throughout the WTO challenges, several bills were presented in the House and Senate aimed at repealing the COOL requirements, but none were successfully passed into law.
 However, in 2015, Congress passed the 2016 Consolidated Appropriations Act, an omnibus spending bill, Pub.
 L. NO. 114-114, that repealed all COOL requirements from muscle cuts of beef and pork, and ground beef and pork.
-USDA Secretary Vilsack also sent out guidance that the USDA will no longer enforce the COOL regulations for beef and pork in accordance with the law.
+USDA Secretary Vilsack sent out guidance that the USDA would no longer enforce the COOL regulations for beef and pork in accordance with the law.
 Thus, retailers are no longer required to provide COOL at the point of sale.
-However, COOL regulations and requirements are still in full effect for the following products: chicken, lamb, goat, farm-raised and wild caught fish and shellfish, perishable agricultural commodities, peanuts, pecans, macadamia nuts, and ginseng.
+However, COOL regulations and requirements are still in full effect for the following products: chicken, lamb, goat, farm-raised and wild-caught fish and shellfish, perishable agricultural commodities, peanuts, pecans, macadamia nuts, and ginseng.

 What to Watch For

-Recently, Senators Tammy Baldwin and Rick Scott have sponsored a bill titled “COOL Online Act.”
+In 2023, Senators Tammy Baldwin and Rick Scott have sponsored a bill titled “COOL Online Act.”
 If passed, the COOL Online Act would apply COOL requirements to e-commerce.
-The legislation would not be adding new labeling requirement.
-Instead, the legislation would extend COOL requirements to products sold online that are already subject to COOL requirements when sold in store.
+The legislation would not be adding new labeling requirements.
+Instead, the legislation would extend COOL requirements to products sold online that are already subject to COOL requirements when sold in stores.

-Recently, South Dakota Senator John Thune sought to amend the Agricultural Marketing Act of 1946 by introducing the American Beef Labeling Act of 2023.
+Recently, South Dakota Senator John Thune sought to amend the Agricultural Marketing Act of 1946 by introducing S. 421: American Beef Labeling Act of 2025.
 This act would only allow beef that was born, raised, and slaughtered in the United States to be labeled as “Product of the U.S.A.”
 The act would not require any labeling of foreign beef.